sfc-gh-dwilczak/tutorials/docs/snowflake/google/cloud_storage.md

 ### Load the data

-Lets setup the stage, file format, warehouse and finally load some json data.
+Lets setup the stage, file format and finally load some json data.

 === ":octicons-image-16: Template"